Sign up to our newsletter.

 All organisations can benefit from a workforce that thinks and tackles tasks creatively, and one of the most effective ways to foster creativity is to give employees a colourful and stimulating environment to work in.

 Separate research studies conducted by professional workplace psychologists at Human Spaces and academics at the University of British Columbia both found that colours have a significant impact on creativity, inspiration and enthusiasm.
 Here are a few of the ones they focused on:

-However, whilst all of these colours have the potential to boost creativity in the workplace, they only work when applied creatively and with care.
-Too much bright, acidic yellow, for example, can contribute to eye-strain and tension while too much red is thought to make an environment stressful.
+However, whilst all these colours have the potential to boost creativity in the workplace, they only work when applied creatively and with care.
+Too much bright, acidic yellow, for example, can contribute to eyestrain and tension while too much red is thought to make an environment stressful.

-In order to successfully utilise colour to boost creativity in your workplace, you’ll need to employ a selection of complementary and contrasting tones in three ways; as a canvas, a feature and an accent, to create an overall, colourful environment in which perhaps one or two colours dominate.
+When it comes to workplace design, to successfully utilise colour to boost creativity you’ll need to employ a selection of complementary and contrasting tones in three ways; as a canvas, a feature and an accent, to create an overall, colourful environment in which perhaps one or two colours dominate.